“There are two ways of spreading light – to be the candle or the mirror that reflects it.” ~Edith Wharton

 Tour a Short Show to Other Classes

-This tip can from Jessica Sawyer on our Facebook page.
+This tip came from our Facebook page.

 Jessica writes: “My intro to theater class does a unit on oral reading.
 The high school where I teach has a child care center in the building and we read to those kids during that unit.”